Challenger's approach to Corporate Governance

 The Board has adopted a Corporate Code of Conduct (Code) which applies globally to everyone who works for or represents Challenger Limited and its related entities.
 This includes permanent and fixed term employees, contractors, consultants and directors.
 The Code sets out expectations for how employees act, solve problems and make fair and balanced decisions.
 It brings together Challenger’s corporate values, policies and statements.
 The Code also highlights expectations of leaders and options for employees to speak up if they see something that isn’t right.

-At Challenger, we believe in doing the right thing, and integrity, honesty and compliance are at the heart of how we do things.
-Challenger actively encourages employees and external stakeholders to speak up and report concerns of wrongdoing.
-Our Whistleblower policy outlines the process for raising concerns and the protections and support available to Whistleblowers through our independent whistleblower service.
+At Challenger, we believe in doing the right thing, and integrity, honesty and compliance are at the heart of how we operate at Challenger.
+Challenger actively encourages employees (including contractors), former employees, suppliers, service providers and relatives to speak up and report concerns of wrongdoing.
+Our Whistleblower policy outlines the process for raising concerns and provides a safe and supportive environment to raise concerns as protections are available to individuals raising concerns.

 Find out more about our Whistleblower Policy and process.